Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 Amber eyes are completely solid and have a strong yellowish, golden, or russet and coppery tint.
 They can also contain a small amount of gold-ish gray.
 Some sources say that this could be due to the increased presence of a pigment called lipochrome (also known as pheomelanin).

 Amber eyes are often referred to as wolf eyes because of the strong golden and yellowish color with a copper tint similar to that seen in the eyes of wolves.
 Besides wolves, amber eye color can also be found in other animals, like dogs, domestic cats, owls, eagles, pigeons and fish.

 The Difference Between Amber and Other Eye Colors

 Amber eyes are different from hazel eyes because they do not contain hints of brown, green, or orange.
 While hazel eyes might change color or contain flecks of red or gold, amber eyes are always a solid gold hue.

 In poor lighting, it's easy to mistake someone with amber eyes for someone with hazel eyes.
 In natural lighting, however, you’ll see that hazel eyes tend to have two very distinct colors within the iris.
-They are often brown and green, and contain speckles and mixed hues.
+They are often brown and green and contain speckles and mixed hues.

-Celebrities with Amber Eyes Include:
+Celebrities With Amber Eyes

 - Nicole Richie